SUKEsann2000/eternal-timer/README.md

 - **Monitor Timers (asynchronous)**: Start monitoring expired timers asynchronously; the function returns immediately and the callback is called when timers expire.
 - **Persistence**: Save timer data to a file that persists across process restarts
-- **JSON Lines Support**: Use the `.jsonl` extension for your timer file to store richer data, including titles and descriptions.
+- **Choice of Format**: Choose between JSON Lines for rich data or plain text for lightweight storage.

 ## Installation